 What if Mark’s Gospel had been written as a series of blog posts?
-Here’s what he might have to say based on Mark 1:1.
+Here’s what he might have to say about Jesus based on Mark chapter one verse one.

 The Beginning of the gospel of Jesus Christ, the Son of God. – Mark 1:1